Refresh Your Smile

 to Keep Care Affordable

 The price of veneers can vary depending on how many you will need and the extremity of your case.
-At Luck Family Dental, we offer resources to help keep quality dental care within your budget and make it easier for you to get the smile you’ve always dreamed of.
-Give us a call today to speak with our friendly, knowledgeable team and go over your payment and financing options.
+At Luck Family Dental in Fort Mill, we offer resources to help keep quality dental care within your budget and make it easier for you to get the smile you’ve always dreamed of.
+Give us a call today peak with our friendly, knowledgeable team and go over your payment and financing options.